tillitis/tkey-javaclient/README.md

 ## Good To Know

 - Serial USB communication is achieved through the use of the external library [jSerialComm](https://github.com/Fazecast/jSerialComm).
 This library jar is already placed in the root of this library folder.
-- Due to Gradle lacking support for JDK20, JDK19 must be used.
+- Due to Gradle lacking support for JDK20, JDK19 (or lower, 17 has been tested) must be used.

 ## To Do